oyi77/RBMiner-Fast-Kick/README.md

 ## CREDITS

-The miner script has initially been forked from MultiPoolMiner, for my private use, only.
+The miner script has initially been forked from Rainbow Miner, for my private use, only.
-Since I changed and optimized the script a lot to suit my needs, I decided to make the source code public, so that others can profit from my optimizations.

-**If you are happy with the script, crypto donations are greatly appreciated:**

-- BTC: 3P7pVVNpExuuHL9wjWKAo7jzQsb9ZziUFC
-- BTC: bc1q6h7k2ul4a4rtmrlaemlxd9kmhtf89nlg6s4ydu (bech32 native segwit)
-- BCH: 1MGRzyaLjQ67ZwwL9QTbXzwLxa8x1qSTBD
-- ETH: 0x3084A8657ccF9d21575e5dD8357A2DEAf1904ef6
+I decide to share it with you too, to make it easy to use.
+By the way, i am removing feature for windows. if you want to use it on windows go to the official RainbowMiner